ohata-toast/CDN/en/console-guide.md

 > **[Caution] Validation of host header and origin server certificate when using secure transport (HTTPS)**
 > When a client requests content over secure transport (HTTPS), the CDN server checks whether the origin server's certificate is valid.
 > The origin server must have a certificate of Common Name (CN) or Subject Alternate Name (SAN) that matches the host request header installed.
-> A secure transfer error occurs if the certificate matching the host request header is not installed on the origin server.
+> A secure transport error occurs if the certificate matching the host request header is not installed on the origin server.
 > Note that the host request header is set as the request host header or the original host name according to the Forward Host Header setting.

 ### Controlling the access of root path